Michael Zheng

-Michael Zheng (born January 27, 2004) is an American professional tennis player.
-He has a career-high ATP singles ranking of world No. 180, achieved on 13 October 2025 and a doubles ranking of No. 490, achieved on 25 August 2025.
+Michael Zheng (Chinese: 郑瑞 pinyin: Zhèng Ruì, born January 27, 2004) is an American professional tennis player.
+He has a career-high ATP singles ranking of world No. 88 achieved on 14 September 2026 and a doubles ranking of No. 490 reached in August 2025.

-Junior career and college
+Early life

+Zheng was born to Joe Zheng and Mei.
+His parents emigrated from Hubei, China, to the United States.
+He was raised in Montville, New Jersey.

-Raised in Montville, New Jersey, Zheng attended Delbarton School, where he won the state singles tennis championship in 2021.
+Zheng attended Delbarton School, where he won the state singles tennis championship in 2021.
+For his senior year, he transferred to Dwight Global Online School in order to accommodate his travel demands for tennis.

+College

+In 2025–26, Zheng was a senior playing tennis at Columbia University.

+In the 2022–23 season, his first year at Columbia, he became the first first-year student athlete at the school to be named an ITA All-American, in addition to being the first Ivy League tennis player to win Ivy League Player of the Year, Rookie of the Year, and First-Team All-Ivy in singles and doubles all in the same season.

+He represented Columbia at the 2023 NCAA tennis tournament in singles, where he was eliminated by Michigan's Ondřej Štyler in the Round of 16.
+In his sophomore season, Zheng reached the final of the 2024 NCAA Division I tennis men's singles championships, where he lost to Filip Planinšek of Alabama.
+In the start of his junior year, the NCAA decided to move up the individual NCAA tournaments to the fall season instead of the spring season.
+There he once again reached the final of the Division I tennis men's singles championships.
+On November 24, 2024, he defeated Ozan Baris of Michigan State to become the first NCAA singles champion from Columbia since 1906, and the first Ivy League NCAA singles champion since 1922.
+On November 23, 2025, Zheng defeated Trevor Svajda of SMU to become the first back-to-back NCAA champion since Steve Johnson in 2011 & 2012.

+Career

+2022: Juniors

 Zheng reached the final of the Wimbledon boys' singles tournament in 2022, losing in the final to Mili Poljičak.
-He is enrolled to play college tennis at Columbia.
-In the 2022–23 season, his first year at Columbia, he became the first first-year student athlete at the school to be named an ITA All-American, in addition to winning Ivy League player of the year.
-He represented Columbia at the NCAA tennis tournament in singles, where he was eliminated by Ondřej Štyler.
-He reached the final of the 2024 NCAA Division I tennis men's singles championships, where he lost to Filip Planinšek of Alabama.
-After the NCAA decided to move up the individual NCAA tournaments to the fall season instead of the spring, he once again reached the final of the Division I tennis men's singles championships.
-He defeated Ozan Baris to become the first NCAA singles champion from Columbia since 1906.

-Professional career
+2023–25: Challenger titles

-Zheng reached his first ATP Challenger Challenger final at the 2023 Caribbean Open, losing to Kei Nishikori.
+In June 2023, Zheng reached his first ATP Challenger final at the 2023 Caribbean Open, losing to Kei Nishikori.

 In May 2025, Zheng reached the final of the 2025 Little Rock Challenger, losing to Patrick Kypson.

 In July, Zheng reached his first Challenger doubles final at the 2025 Cranbrook Tennis Classic with Theodore Winegar.
 In August, Zheng won his first Challenger title in Chicago, defeating Hsu Yu-hsiou in the final.

 He then won two more Challenger titles at Columbus and Tiburon with a 15 matches win streak.